Ev11nroo/roblox-cmd-launcher/README.md

 Copy your "play token" from the first terminal (`CTRL+SHIFT+C`) and paste into the second terminal. (`CTRL+SHIFT+V`)

-- Your "play token" will look something like this: `roblox-player:1+launchmode:play+gameinfo:authentication-ticket+launchtime:1706481700+placelauncherurl:https%3A%2F%2Fassetgame.roblox.com%2Fgame%2FPlaceLauncher.ashx%3Frequest%3DRequestGame%26browserTrackerId%3Dwhatever%26placeId%3D6243699076%26isPlayTogetherGame%3Dfalse%26joinAttemptId%3Dwhatever%26joinAttemptOrigin%3DPlayButton+browsertrackerid:whatever+robloxLocale:en_us+gameLocale:en_us+channel:`
+- Your play token will look something like this: `roblox-player:1+launchmode:play+gameinfo:authentication-ticket+launchtime:1706481700+placelauncherurl:https%3A%2F%2Fassetgame.roblox.com%2Fgame%2FPlaceLauncher.ashx%3Frequest%3DRequestGame%26browserTrackerId%3Dwhatever%26placeId%3D6243699076%26isPlayTogetherGame%3Dfalse%26joinAttemptId%3Dwhatever%26joinAttemptOrigin%3DPlayButton+browsertrackerid:whatever+robloxLocale:en_us+gameLocale:en_us+channel:`

 After that, Roblox should run with your game opening successfully!